 Performing artists lost performance opportunities as public spaces were closed or heavily regulated.
 Many artists would have taken shows online in an attempt to create a revenue stream and would have had to come to terms with the technologies involved.

 As of writing this post, more than 1 year after initial lock-downs internationally saw international superstar DJ’s take to online streaming from a variety of locations (including their own homes), some are still continuing their weekly online gigs.
+Paul van Dyk live-streamed his 52nd Sunday Session on Youtube on 20 June 2021.
+His streams allow fans from around the globe to join him in the studio virtually via Zoom.

 - YouTube, Mixcloud, Facebook, Twitch, Zoom were all used for live streaming